KSWB-TV: Subchannels

 On January 16, 2024, KUSI-TV converted to ATSC 3.0 (NextGen TV) broadcasting of the two Nexstar stations, with the main KUSI subchannel moving to the KSWB multiplex.

 Analog-to-digital conversion

-KSWB shut down its analog signal, over UHF channel 69, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back five months to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 19.
+KSWB shut down its analog signal, on UHF channel 69, on February 17, 2009, the original digital television transition date.
+The station's digital signal remained on its pre-transition UHF channel 19, using virtual channel 69.
 The station was repacked from channel 19 to 26 in 2019.